yuvrajiro/Mini-R-Programs/README.md

 ## Mini R Programs

-This repo is a collection of useful scripts in R that i have made during my time at the Banaras Hindu University.This repo is not meant to be a complete R library, but rather a collection of scripts for smaller works in Scratch.
+This repo is a collection of useful scripts in R that I had made during my time at the Banaras Hindu University.
+This repo is not meant to be a complete R library but rather a collection of scripts for more minor works from Scratch.

+## About Me

+I am a Research Scholar at the Indian Institute of Technology, Guwahati, in the Department of Mathematics, earlier I had pursued my Masters in Statistics and Computing at Banaras Hindu University at the Centre for Interdisciplinary Mathematical Sciences (CIMS).
+Currently, my research is focused on the Statistical Machine Learning and its applications.

+:warning: I am looking for collaborators specifically for writing a Probabilistic Programming Language using JAX.
+If you are interested in this, don't hesitate to get in touch with me.

 ## List of scripts